kribakarans/khelp/tags/github/mdbook-workflow.md

-# Deploy KBook to Github Pages
+# Deploy MDbook to Github Pages

-name: Deploy KBook
+name: Deploy MDBook

 on:
   # Runs on pushes targeting the default branch